What to do in the garden in October

 - • To test when apples are ripe gently lift them in the palm of your hand or give them a gentle pull - they should come away easily.

-- • Remove any diseased fruits from branches or the ground as they will carry any infections over next year.
+- • Remove any diseased fruits from branches or the ground as they may spread infections to next year's crops.

 - • Wrap glue bands around the trunks of apple trees to trap winter moth females whose caterpillars shred spring flowers.